Diabetes and Heart Disease

 Cholesterol is a waxy substance your body uses to protect nerves, make cell tissues and produce certain hormones.
 All the cholesterol your body needs is made by your liver.
 Cholesterol in the food you eat (such as eggs, meats and dairy products) is extra.
 Too much cholesterol in your blood can clog your arteries.

-You’ve probably heard about “good” and “bad” cholesterol.
-“Bad,” or LDL (which stands for low-density lipoprotein), cholesterol can clog your arteries and lead to heart disease.
-“Good,” or HDL (which stands for high-density lipoprotein), cholesterol carries unneeded cholesterol away from body tissues.
+There are two types of cholesterol.
+LDL (which stands for low-density lipoprotein) is the so-called “bad” cholesterol that can clog your arteries and lead to heart disease.
+HDL (which stands for high density lipoprotein), is the “good” cholesterol that carries unneeded cholesterol away from body tissues.
 This lowers your risk of heart disease.

 If your healthcare provider says your cholesterol level is too high, what can you do about it?
 It helps to lose weight and eat a healthy diet.